 I will never be the girl who will settle for calm and quiet rather than passion and excitement.

 I don’t want a house in the suburbs with a white picket fence, boring Christmas cards and well groomed perfect children.
-I am perfectly content with my loft in the city and being the single mother of a very wild child.
+I am perfectly content with my apartment in the city and being the single mother of a very wild child.

 I will take single motherhood over an unhappy and submissive relationship any day.